marcofavorito/ethermint-dos/README.md

 A university project in which I test how a byzantine client in a Ethermint network affects the consensus phases.
 Please refer to [my version of ethermint](https://github.com/MarcoFavorito/ethermint) for the modified source code.

+## How to use

+`scripts/launch.py num-of-nodes` is a useful script for rapidly set up a Ethermint/Tendermint network.

+Usage:

+    python3 scripts/launch.py 4

+However, it uses system commands such as `gnome-terminal`, so there are high chances that your platform cannot support it.
+Sorry.

+I'll update the script to allow one node to call `bin/tendermint_evil`: that node will be our byzantine client.

+There will be also some scripts for benchmarking (in terms of e.g. transactions/block throughput) between zero byzantine and one byzantine.

 ## What is Tendermint
 Ethermint is built upon Tendermint...
 But [what is Tendermint](https://tendermint.readthedocs.io/en/master/introduction.html)?